rajtharun08/path-learning/backend/path-service/README.md

 - Enroll students into paths
 - Aggregate per-path progress from the Progress Service
 - Serve enrolled path lists and progress to the frontend dashboard
+- Integrated with the **Permanent Memory** caching system for instantaneous student access

 ---